Why An Excellent E-Commerce Delivery Strategy Is Mandatory To Optimize Your Checkout

 Without knowing how well your carriers perform and their service standards, how are you going to predict delivery times, know the delivery options you can offer effectively or even the service standards you can comfortably meet?

 The delivery experience matters.
-A recent consumer survey done by Drop-off found consumers are dissatisfied by their experience of delivery services.
-Select the correct logistics providers, evaluate their performance to set expectations on delivery times with your customers.
-Taking these steps allow you the foresight to provide the necessary information on delivery options to reduce cart abandonment.
+A recent consumer survey done by Drop-off found consumers are dissatisfied with their delivery experience.
+Select the correct logistics providers, and evaluate their performance to set expectations on delivery times with your customers.
+Taking these steps allows you the foresight to provide the necessary information on delivery options to reduce cart abandonment.

 Pay attention, especially during the peak season; where logistics carriers are notoriously jammed with orders and delivery times are longer.
 You may even need to evaluate your carrier setup and determine if you need to expand your carrier selection to cope with higher volumes.